 Easy Chocolate Shards/Bark

-In the past, to achieve the effect of bark on the log, I simply used a fork to draw lines in the chocolate covering the log.
-A simple method taught in cooking class, but rudimentary and I was looking for something more realistic and the shards add a dramatic 3-D effect.
+In the past, to achieve the effect of chocolate bark on the log, I simply used a fork to draw lines in the chocolate covering the log.
+A simple and very rudimentary method taught in any cooking class, but I was looking for something more realistic and theses shards add a dramatic 3-D effect.

 Chocolate shards step by step

-So, let’s get to the step-by-step for these Easy Chocolate Shards/Bark.
-There is a video tutorial floating around the page somewhere so you can see me in action.
+So, let’s get to the step-by-step instructions for these Easy Chocolate Shards/Bark.
+There is a video tutorial in the recipe so you can see me in action as I make them.

 Which chocolate is best for shards?